 3. Registries to maintain records of analysis, actions taken from them and also provide them to ICANN upon request.

 Accredited parties do not consistently implement consensus policies and resulting contracts regarding abuse.
 Compliance has few options to enforce the agreements and has not exercised those enforcement clauses that do exist, taking into account the community’s interpretation of the contract clauses on available avenues for enforcement.
-Leveraging contracts between ICANN and registrars and registries is important in that it demonstrates public commitment to desired outcomes and gives ICANN Compliance the opportunity to enforce provisions on behalf of the community’s interests.
+Leveraging contracts between ICANN and registrars and registries is important, in that it demonstrates public commitment to desired outcomes and gives ICANN Compliance the opportunity to enforce provisions on behalf of the community’s interests.
 ICANN Org historically has had a relatively “hands-off” approach to these contracts -- for example, it has been more than six years since the Registrar Accreditation Agreement was reviewed and renegotiated, while ICANN Compliance states that they do not have the contractual tools necessary to enforce contractual issues with registries and registrars, which delays the development and establishment of an effective ICANN enforcement mechanism.

 Known problems with bad actors “hiding out” in certain TLDs continue to frustrate efforts to eliminate security threats from the DNS.
 ICANN Org does not have a history of action or transparency in addressing this in specific TLDs.
 Transparent reporting of this behavior would help focus ICANN Org’s and the community’s effort toward eradicating DNS security problems and help re-establish trust for that portion of the namespace.